famousshea/ai-prompts/README.md

 No expertise required on your part - just honest answers to targeted questions.

+## The Philosophy

+These prompts are based on a simple principle: **the quality of AI output depends entirely on the quality of context you provide**.

+Most people don't know what context to give.
+These prompts solve that by systematically extracting optimal context through expert-designed discovery processes.

 ## How It Works

 1. **Copy** any prompt from this repository